-270 4.2.2 Organosulfates
+4.2.2 Organosulfates

-Figure 8 depicts modeled particle phase organosulfates, with mass concentrations ranging from 105 ng m-3 in the morning to 205 ng m-3 in the evening in the clean case scenario.
-The polluted situation increases late afternoon concentrations to 220 ng m-3.
-These values are in the higher range of the reported measured range of 104±73 ng m-3 in Glasius et al. (2018).
-This is consistent with Glasius et al. (2018) who reported that the main source of the measured organosulfates is IEPOX heterogeneous uptake, which is the only pathway represented in this model.
-Furthermore, this shows that the combination of the MCM 3.3.1 isoprene oxidation mechanism to produce IEPOX and the reactive uptake parameterization from Marais et al. (2016) is able to predict realistic levels of organosulfates, assuming that aerosol properties are also realistic (hygroscopicity, inorganic sulfates and pH).
+Figure 8 depicts modeled particle-phase organosulfates, with mass concentrations ranging from 104 ng m-3 in the morning to 188 ng m-3 in the evening in the clean case scenario.
+The polluted situation decreases late-afternoon concentrations to 155 ng m-3.
+These values are in the higher range of the reported measured range of 104 ± 73 ng m-3 in Glasius et al.

 Figure 8.
-Modeled time evolution of particle phase organosulfates mass concentration.
+Modeled time evolution of particle-phase organosulfate mass concentration.
 Cases are identified as clean (blue) and polluted (orange).
+The point and vertical line depict the average and standard deviation of measurements reported in Glasius et al. (2018) for the wet season.

 Figure 9.
-GECKO-A modeled time evolution of particle phase organic functionalization for the clean (left panel) and the polluted (right panel) cases.
-The y-axis is read as the number of a given organic function per carbon atom, i.e. in the clean case there is in total approximately one organic function for every two carbon atom.
+GECKO-A modeled time evolution of particle-phase organic functionalization for the clean (a) and the polluted (b) cases.
+Functional groups are abbreviated as follows: aldehyde (-CHO), carboxylic acid (-CO(OH)), hydroxy (-OH), nitrate (-ONO2), hydroperoxide (-OOH), sulfate (-OSO3) and ketone (>CO).
+The y axis is read as the number of a given organic function per carbon atom; i.e., in the clean case there is in total approximately one organic function for every two carbon atoms.